About Us

 What is Tomorrow Club?

-The idea for the Tomorrow Club first developed in 1917, more than a century ago, when Catherine Amy Dawson Scott dreamt of connecting young writers with their more experienced peers.
-This vision later inspired PEN International, now the world’s largest network of writers, essayists, poets, and activists with centres in more than 80 countries.
-With over a century of history, PEN is a global network dedicated to defending freedom of expression.
+The idea for the Tomorrow Club first developed in 1917, when Catherine Amy Dawson Scott dreamt of connecting young writers with their more experienced peers.
+This vision later inspired PEN International, the world’s largest network of writers today.
+With over a century of history, and centres in over 90 countries, PEN is a global network dedicated to defending freedom of expression.

-Now, with a diverse community of emerging storytellers in 58 countries, we have rekindled Dawson Scott’s dream as per modern era’s need by launching the Young Writers Committee and its web platform, Tomorrow Club, a constellation of young voices from around the world, spotlighted with a focus on one continent at a time.
+Now, with a diverse community of emerging young voices in 58 countries, we have rekindled her dream, launching the Young Writers Committee and its web platform, Tomorrow Club, a constellation of young voices from around the world.

 From Turkey to Serbia, Palestine to Myanmar, and Bangladesh to the USA, young people are rising their voices, shaping their societies and facing enormous challenges.
 They are neglected or marginalised, and in the worst cases, criminalised for their right to free expression.
-The Young Writers Committee and Tomorrow Club aim to create a space to listen to them and amplify their voices.
-We will be a platform to connect young people, especially under 35, facing shared challenges.
-We will create exchanges to learn from and support each other across borders.
-This web platform is an exploration of what that space could be like.
+The Young Writers Committee and Tomorrow Club creates shared spaces to amplify their stories.
+To connect and create exchanges.
+To learn from and support each other across borders.

-As autocracies and algorithms narrow our perspectives, we know little about life for people around our age in other parts of the world, let alone those nearby with different views.
+Autocracies and algorithms narrow our perspectives and we know little about the experiences of young people in other parts of the world, let alone those nearby with different views.

-Writers and those harnessing creative expression strive to move people.
-We’re at a time now when people need to move each other towards defending shared rights .
-What better way to connect than through storytelling, and who better at opening up and connecting strangers than storytellers themselves?
+Writers and creatives strive to move people.
+People need to move each other towards defending shared rights.
+What better way to connect than through storytelling, and who better at opening up and connecting strangers than young storytellers themselves?
 Compassionate writers, journalists, poets, and writivists.

 There is common pride to be found in the word “youth.”
 Though it paints a massively diverse group with a single brush, that’s what is needed now; to get closer together in the face of shared challenges.